The Power of Localization for Efficiently Learning Linear Separators with Noise: Introduction

 In this work, we build on this idea to produce polynomial time algorithms with improved noise tolerance.
-To obtain our results, we exploit several new ideas: (1) the performance of the rescaled hinge loss minimization in smaller and smaller bands, (2) a analysis of properties of the distribution obtained after conditioning on the band that enables us to more sensitively identify cases in which the adversary concentrates the effects of noisy examples, (3) another type of localization --- a novel soft outlier removal procedure.
+To obtain our results, we exploit several new ideas: (1) the performance of the rescaled hinge loss minimization in smaller and smaller bands, (2) an analysis of properties of the distribution obtained after conditioning on the band that enables us to more sensitively identify cases in which the adversary concentrates the effects of noisy examples, (3) another type of localization --- a novel soft outlier removal procedure.

 We first show that if we minimize a variant of the hinge loss that is rescaled depending on the width of the band, it remains a faithful enough proxy for the 0-1 error even when there is significantly more noise.
-As a first step towards this goal, consider the setting where we pick $\tau_k$ proportionally to $b_k$, the size of the band, and $r_k$ is proportional to the error rate of $w_{k}$, and then minimize a normalized hinge loss function $\ell_{\tau_k}(w,x,y) = \max (0, 1 - \frac{y(w \cdot x)}{\tau_k})$ over vectors $w \in B(w_{k},r_k)$.
+As a first step towards this goal, consider the setting where we pick $\tau_k$ proportionally to $b_k$, the size of the band, and $r_k$ is proportional to the error rate of $w_{k}$, and then minimize a normalized hinge loss function $\ell_{\tau_k}(w,x,y) = \max (0, 1 - \frac{y(w \cdot x)}{\tau_k})$ over vectors $w$ in $B(w_{k},r_k)$, the ball of radius $r_k$ centered at $w_k$.
 We first show that $w^*$ has small hinge loss within the band.
 Furthermore, within the band the adversarial examples cannot hurt the hinge loss of $w^*$ by a lot.
-To see this notice that if the malicious noise rate is $\eta$, within $S_{w_{k-1},b_k}$ the effective noise rate is $\Theta(\eta 2^k)$.
-Also the maximum value of the hinge loss for vectors $w \in B(w_{k},2^{-k})$ is $O(\sqrt{d})$.
-Hence the maximum amount by which the adversary can affect the hinge loss is $O(\eta 2^k \sqrt{d})$.
-Using this approach we get a noise tolerance of $\Omega(\epsilon/\sqrt{d})$.
+To see this notice that if the malicious noise rate is $\eta$, within $S_{w_{k-1},b_k}$ the effective noise rate is ${O}(\eta/b_k)$.
+Also, with high probability, the hinge loss for vectors $w \in B(w_{k},r_k)$ is at most $\tilde{O}(\sqrt{d})$.
+Hence the maximum amount by which the adversary can affect the hinge loss is $\tilde{O}(\eta \sqrt{d}/b_k)$.
+Using this approach we get a noise tolerance of $\tilde{\Omega}(\epsilon/\sqrt{d})$.

 In order to get better tolerance in the adversarial, or agnostic, setting, we note that examples $x$ for which $|w \cdot x|$ is large for $w$ close to $w_{k-1}$ are the most harmful, and, by analyzing the variance of $w \cdot x$ for such directions $w$, we can more effectively limit the amount by which an adversary can ``hurt'' the hinge loss.
 This then leads to an improved noise tolerance of $\Omega(\epsilon)$.